V-Sekai/manuals/decisions/20211031-godot-database-viewer-for-proposals.md

-# Godot Database viewer for proposals
+# Proposed: Godot Database viewer for proposals

 ## Context and Problem Statement